silagokth/vesyla/README.md

 - vs-entry: Entry point for vesyla-suite
 - vs-schedule: Scheduler for DRRA-2 instruction.
 It will be integrated into the future compiler
 - vs-archvis: Visualization of architecture
+- vs-component: Assemble the components of vesyla-suite, it requires you to specify the location of DRRA libary as enviroment variable `VESYLA_SUITE_PATH_COMPONENTS`.
+Check the repo [drra-component-library](https://github.com/silagokth/drra-component-library).

 ## Compile and Install